nobarinikan/CS412_Course_Project/README.md

 * Different Models trainings (NN, randomForest etc.) (Links to Code Snippets?)

+  ### Neural Network Model:

+Train data shape: (97, 5)
+Test data shape: (25, 5)

+Since the dataset is numerical, a feedforward neural network (multilayer perceptron) is preferred as one of the models.
+This way we can get a parameterized family of nonlinear functions to represent our data by giving weights to each feature present.
+Our model gives consistent MSE and MAE values meaning the algorithm converged and learned the data.
+In the NN model, features with the highest correlations to grade columns are used, which are extracted from the correlation heatmap.
+This map is shown in the data exploration part.

+The NN Model consisted of 5 neurons in the input layer, which equals the number of selected features.
+Later, 2 hidden layers are introduced.
+The first one had 256 neurons, activated by the Rectified Linear Unit (ReLu).
+The second one had 128 neurons by ReLu since we applied a dropout layer with a rate of 0.5.
+Another dropout layer is applied after the 2nd hidden layer.
+The dropout layer is useful for preventing overfitting and reducing the dimension of the network.
+For the resulting output layer, we obtained a single neuron activated by a linear function which served as a regression task.
+The regression function provides a fitting for a continuous output range by simply getting the sum of weighted feature numerical inputs.

+For the optimization of the model, the Adam optimizer is utilized for a gradient-based optimization.
+As a loss function, MSE is chosen, which is appropriate for regression purposes.
+Also, as an additional metric, MAE is chosen.

+The model is trained for 22 epochs.
+In some of the runs, we used early stopping to prevent unnecessary compilations after information gain became insignificant.

+The model's training progress is stored in the history variable.
+History variable enables to call of the same model later in the code to train different datasets.

   ### Random Forest Algorithm:
   The project employs the Random Forest algorithm for regression tasks, utilizing `RandomForestRegressor` from `sklearn.ensemble` with 1,000 trees and a maximum depth of 10 for each tree.
 This setup is designed to enhance model performance without overfitting.
 Model evaluation involves Mean Squared Error (MSE) and R-Squared (R2) metrics, assessing prediction accuracy and the variance explained by the model, respectively.
 These metrics provide a clear indication of the model's predictive ability on both training and test data, ensuring a balanced and thorough evaluation of the Random Forest algorithm in the project.
 The results of the evaluation metrics for Random Forest algorithm are the following:
   * MSE (Mean Squared Error):